riffcc/alpha-director/DOCUMENTATION.md

   data into a parseable metadata tree that a browser can easily parse.

-* This provides a middle ground between "NoSQL" and "Relational" that allows clients to quickly and easily retrieve metadata about the site.
+* This provides a middle ground between "NoSQL" and "Relational" that allows clients to quickly and easily retrieve metadata about the site, without exposing user data beyond "who uploaded what releases".

 * The cost of storing this metadata goes up over time with each run of The Director, but because of the nature of the software (and its reliance on IPFS), in practice